-The Labor Department's processing time for service members' applications that are within the agency's purview as a licensing authority, where military training or experience is relevant and could be applied, was five business days, and all 2020 applications fell within that average timeframe.
+The Labor Department's processing time for service members' applications that are within the agency's purview as a licensing authority, where military training or experience is relevant and could be applied, was five business days.
+The average processing time for all applications was also five business days.